kushalsourav/quizzy/README.md

 # Quizzy

-Quizzy is  a quiz website where you can have fun and test yourself how mmuch you know about related topics.
+Quizzy is  a quiz website where you can have fun and test yourself about related topics.

 ## Demo